California High-Speed Rail

 Rendering of the recently funded California HSR Fresno Station; source California HSR Authority

-California High-Speed Rail System is a High-Speed Rail (HSR) mega-project on steroids.
-496-mile Phase 1 stretches from San Francisco to Anaheim and is highlighted by the 463-mile San Francisco-Los Angeles corridor within it.
-It requires surface, embankment, viaduct, and tunnel infrastructure.
-Like other high-capacity infrastructure (Airports, Freeways, Rapid Transit) HSR routes take many years to build.
+California High-Speed Rail System is the nation’s largest mega-project.
+Phase 1 stretches 496 miles from San Francisco to Anaheim and is highlighted by the 463-mile San Francisco-Los Angeles corridor segment that requires expensive tunnels and viaducts.

-Once Phase 1 is completed, the California HSR System will anchor mobility advantages that Americans covet like the Golden Gate Bridge when it opened.
-California HSR will connect to Brightline West HSR, 4 Amtrak California Regional lines, 3 Commuter Rail systems, 4 Metro Rail systems, Intercity Buses, dozens of Bus Rapid Transit lines, Taxis, Uber, Lyft, and Bikeways.
+Once California HSR Phase 1 is completed, it will anchor connections between Brightline West HSR, 4 Amtrak California Regional lines, 3 Commuter Rail systems, 4 Metro Rail systems, Intercity Buses, Bus Rapid Transit lines, Taxis, Uber, Lyft, and Bikeways.
+A lot of Freight Rail mileage will become safer and quieter.
+The public will be equally thankful.

 Modeling California HSR After French HSR

-France will soon introduce a next-generation high-speed train, whose generic name is Avelia Horizon.
-It is more aerodynamic, 30% lighter, 20% more energy-efficient, designed for 20% lower maintenance costs, and certified for commercial operation up to 224 mph.
-In France, Avelia Horizon is called “TGV M” and will enter commercial operations in 2025.
+In late 2025, France will introduce a 5th-generation TGV to commercial operations.
+It is more aerodynamic, 30% lighter, 20% more energy-efficient, designed for 20% lower maintenance costs, and certified for commercial operation up to 249 mph (400 kph).
+Though its generic name is Avelia Horizon, in France it is branded “TGV M.”

 YouTube video